justcookin/adjuster/README.md

 A RESTful spell checker and image re-sizing service.

-Whether fixing bad spelling or making a thumnail, Adjuster adjusts.
+Whether fixing bad spelling or making a thumbnail, Adjuster adjusts.

 ## Examples